nearform/nscale-workshop/8-deploy-to-aws.md

 host *
  ForwardAgent yes
 ```
 This allows the remote instance to use your local ssh key for cloning Github repos.
+You may need to log out and back in to see the effect of this.

 Once the above dependencies have been met you can proceed to install nscale using
 ```bash